 OpenStack running with Mirantis or CoreOS does have true clustering versus VMware HA, which causes minutes of downtime while HA handles the failure.
 (Yes, I know vSphere now supports fault tolerance in 6.x, which is good for those who can afford the taxing of their systems to build duplicate business critical servers.)

 Admins, even a few minutes of downtime can have a huge impact on customers!

 I like to read blogs about VMware.
-And there’s popular guys who get a lot of attention writing a lot about shiny new objects (SNO).
-But take it from someone managing large teams of admins and engineers, who deals with the day-to-day feeding and keeping of a growing-expanding vSphere, it’s not all SNO – most of the time the job is hard work!
+And there are popular guys who get a lot of attention writing a lot about shiny new objects (SNO).
+But take it from someone managing large teams of admins and engineers, who deal with the day-to-day feeding and keeping of a growing-expanding vSphere, it’s not all SNO – most of the time the job is hard work!

 Getting back to Ben’s article though, I can understand where Shri is coming from on manageability because every quarter or so my team had 10,000+ VMs that needed to reboot multiple times because of VMware updates.
 (This is on top of regular Windows and Linux updates.)